Nodal phases in non-Hermitian wallpaper crystals

 Depending on the given crystal, there exist further spatial transformations with simple action on the given position basis.
-Geometrically they correspond to isometries \(g\) on the Euclidean plane, and so are either rotations, reflections, or glide axes.
-Their unitary action on Hilbert space can be broken down into two parts: First, a state's position is changed by an operation \(u_g: \br(n,m,j)\mapsto \br'=\br(n',m',l)\), and second, the different states within the same unit cell may be mixed by a non-trivial unitary \(U_g\).
-This is for example the case for a reflection that exchanges a given orbital with its mirror image.
+Geometrically, they correspond to isometries \(g\) on the Euclidean plane, and so are either rotations, reflections, or glide axes.
+Their unitary action on Hilbert space consists of two parts: first, a state's position is changed by an operation \(u_g: \br(n,m,j)\mapsto \br'=\br(n',m',l)\), and second, the different states within the same unit cell may be mixed by a unitary \(U_g\).
+For example, a reflection may exchange two orbitals.
 The total action reads

-Together with the aforementioned translations, these isometries form the spatial symmetry group, or space group, of a given crystal.
-There are seventeen of these groups for two-dimensional systems, commonly referred to as \emph{wallpaper groups}.
+Together, translations and other isometries form the so-called \emph{wallpaper group}, or space group, of a given crystal.
+There are seventeen of these groups in two-dimensional systems.

-{\it Momentum space.} We will find it convenient to work in momentum space, i.e., transforming to a basis of Hilbert space in which the translation operators are diagonal.
-To make this mathematically coherent, we work in a lattice of finite size under periodic boundary conditions \(\br\sim \br+ N_a \ba \sim \br + N_b\bb\) before performing the thermodynamic limit \(N_a,N_b\to\infty\).
-The basis transformation takes the form
+We will work in momentum space, i.e., transform to a basis of Hilbert space in which the translation operators are diagonal.
+To make this mathematically coherent, we work in a lattice of finite size under periodic boundary conditions \(\br\sim \br+ N_a \ba \sim \br + N_b\bb\), before performing the thermodynamic limit \(N_a,N_b\to\infty\).
+A Fourier transform of the position basis,